Oobi: Cultural impact

 In November 2006, indie rock band The Format released a music video for their song "Dog Problems" which was inspired by Oobi.
 It featured hand puppets in the style of the show.
 In 2009, an advertising contest called the Cannes Young Lions Competition included an Oxfam commercial based on Oobi.
 Titled "Let Your Hands Do the Talking," it starred spoofs of celebrities portrayed as hand puppets and given "Oo"-themed names like Oobi and Uma.
 In January 2014, the condom company Durex made a commercial that starred a parody version of Oobi named Elizabeth.
 In an interview with La República, the commercial's director said, "Elizabeth is a parody of the television character Oobi, who is also a funny talking hand."

 In July 2016, Disney XD made a one-off television pilot called Right Hand Guy, which starred a pre-teen whose right hand becomes a puppet and befriends him.
 The creator, Dan Lagana, took inspiration from Oobi while developing the pilot.
 Lagana showed the Oobi episode "Babysitter!" to the actors so that they would be familiar with the hand movements.

 The show has been mentioned in books.
 In his autobiography Alternadad, comedian Neal Pollack talks about Oobi and names Grampu his favorite character.
 He writes that Oobi "featured a hilarious character called Grampu ... he made funny faces when he had to eat the awful food the kids cooked for him, and he also flirted with Oobi's piano teacher."
 It is a plot point in Laura Lynn's novel Ariel's Office, where the narrator's daughter watches Noggin and is "transfixed" by Oobi.
 It is described as a "Noggin show that use[s] Señor Wences-style human hand puppets" in Dade Hayes's novel Anytime Playdate, which studies the preschool TV business.
 The filmmaker Robert Rodriguez also talks about Oobi in his book The 1950s' Most Wanted.
-Lisa Guernsey describes Oobi in her 2012 book Screen Time, which reports on how electronic media affects children.
+Lisa Guernsey describes Oobi in her 2012 book Screen Time, which reports on how TV affects children.

 Related media

 Video releases and books

 Clips from Oobi were included as special features on ten Nick Jr. DVDs sold in 2003 and 2004.
 The first was Blue's Clues: Shapes and Colors!, which featured the "Dance!" short.
 The last was Oswald: On-the-Go Oswald, which featured a clip from the "Dance Class!" episode.
-Some of these videos have been repackaged and sold in DVD packs as recently as 2015.
+Some of these videos were repackaged and sold in DVD packs from 2004 until 2015.

 Oobi has also been featured in TV-related magazines.
 The August 2004 issue of Nick Jr. Magazine had a craft section about how to make Oobi hand puppets.
 In August 2004 and April 2005, TV Guide ran interviews with Stephanie D'Abruzzo and Josh Selig about the show.
 The show is mentioned in the September 2004 issue of Big Apple Parent.
 The October 2004 issue of Playthings includes another interview with Josh Selig with pictures from behind the scenes of Oobi.
 Kidscreen included news about the show in July 2005 and in June 2007.